PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Despite what some might say, quality marine-grade duct tape can work as an emergency fix.
 Last summer on the Colorado River, I helped a fellow paddler patch a 2-inch tear using Gorilla Tape:

-4. Add a second layer perpendicular to the first
+4. Add a second layer perpendicular to the first for cross-directional strength

 This held for the remaining 6 hours of our trip, but it's strictly a get-home solution.
+Remove the tape and perform a proper repair as soon as you're off the water.
+Never store a PFD with tape residue - it degrades the fabric over time.

 Using Your First Aid Kit

 Your kayaking first aid kit might contain materials for emergency PFD repair.
 Medical tape, especially the waterproof variety, can work in a pinch.
 I've even used large bandages to cover small tears temporarily.
+Sports tape and moleskin from blister care can provide temporary reinforcement for minor fabric damage.
+Keep in mind that these materials aren't designed for marine environments and will fail quickly if submerged.

 Proper PFD Repair Techniques